 Signals are case-insensitive.

 Signals are designed to identify suspicious or malicious process activity in real time, and therefore are not intended to alert on large lists of file properties, such as hashes or filenames.
 These use cases are better solved with background intel scanning or reputation alerting.
 For example, alerting on excel.exe is not very useful and creates a lot of unnecessary activity with little value.
 However, if excel.exe launches Powershell.exe, that would be something a security operations center would want to know.
 The signal condition for that example would be:process.path ends with ‘powershell.exe’ AND process.parent_path ends with ‘excel.exe’

-Signals can be used to detect activity that, while not malicious, is unwanted within a specific group of computers.
-For example, the use of dsquery.exe or dsget.exe to administer the Active Directory could be an unwanted activity.
+Use signals to detect activity that, while not malicious, is unwanted within a specific group of computers.
+For example, the use of dsquery.exe or dsget.exe to administer Active Directory could be an unwanted activity.
 If your normal process is to use Powershell scripts developed in-house, it could signify that an intruder is trying to make modifications.
 Or if firewall settings are inherited through GPO settings, the use of netsh.exe on an endpoint might need to be understood.

-When you have created your signal, test it in a lab setting before rolling it out to production.
-Verify that it is applied to the correct endpoints and returns the results that you expect.
+After you create a signal, test the signal in a lab before using it in a production environment.
+Verify that the signal is applied to the correct endpoints and returns the results that you expect.

 See Add signals for more information.

-- Apply the signal to a group configuration for your test computer group that has Detect tools already installed.
+- Apply the signal to a group configuration for a test computer group that has Detect tools installed.